rockypandalu/Calculator-for-Zappos/README.md

+## Google App Engine Natively Log Investigation
-## This is a demo for the information we can get from Google App Engine's natively generated log
+This is a demo for the information we can get from Google App Engine's natively generated log

 # Data Introduction
 When a request made from client.
 Google App Engine (both Standard Environment and Flexible Environment) will generate logs with some information of the request.